r4ds/bookclub-py4da/README.md

 Do these steps each time you present another chapter:

 * Open your project for this book.
 * Create a new file in the folder.
-For example, to create a new file called `01_exercises.qmd`, navigate to the folder then create run `touch 01_exercises.qmd` in the Terminal.
+For example, to create a new file called `01_exercises.qmd`, navigate to the folder then run `touch 01_exercises.qmd` in the Terminal.
 * Write in what you would like in the file.
 * Then, in the `_quarto.yml` file, under chapters, add a section with your chapter.
 The file listed after `part` is the first page of chapter; the ones under chapters will be subpages.